PMaynard/jekyll-nationpigeon/_posts/2010-07-06-new-design.markdown

 - new banner
 ---

-I was board with the old look of the site.
+I was bored with the old look of the site.
 Now I have a new layout, and with 10min of tweaking to get it to my liking we now have this.
-As you can see we still have the old Nation Pigeon banner which was created way back on [February 9, 2008](http://nationpigeon.com/?p=54), it still has the original white lines on it. (anyone is welcome to remove them, in fact I might do it now ... )
+As you can see we still have the old Nation Pigeon banner which was created way back on [February 9, 2008](/new-banner), it still has the original white lines on it. (anyone is welcome to remove them, in fact I might do it now ... )

 I'm not too sure of this new layout.
 What do you think?
 Meh we'll keep it for a while and see what happens.